TienPhanDev/Hargray_Challenge/README.md

 ### Hargray WEB DEVELOPER CODE TEST
+Now that we have had our interview and we did a mini code review and discussion.
+Please go back to your project and refactor the code based on our conversation.
+Don’t add any new dictionaries but refactor in such a way that you could easily add a new dictionary if required.
+The goal of this exercise is to see how you adapt to the feedback from the code review and how that affects your ability to refactor.
+#
+Assuming each API endpoint returns different JSON, we can create different service objects to parse each differently.
+Based on the form used, the HTTP verb will trigger a different controller action utilizing different service objects

 # Reflection:
 This was a fun exercise in consuming a 3rd party API.
 I appreciate the clear guidelines & flexilibity in developer discretion.